ctgreybeard/SwiftCustomControl/README.md

 So what I wanted is very similar to an Image and Text Table Cell View.
 But I found that I couldn't use that outside of a table ...  bummer ...

-So I thought that would be a great opportunity to build my own custom control to have a reuse.
+So I thought that would be a great opportunity to build my own custom control to have and reuse.
 I figured I would need thirty or so of these so reusability would be a "Good Thing"™

 It turns out it's easy to do but finding out *HOW* is the hard part!